iotaledger/blueprints/doc-immutability/architecture.md

 When a user wants to create a Proof of Existence for a document, the application process is the following:

-1. The user provides the document
+1. The user provides the document.
 2. The document is hashed
 3. Include the hash of the document in a message and attach it to the Tangle
 4. Return the message-id to the user